busyboredom/RemotePi/README.md

 - vncviewer must be installed on the desktop.

-- you may need to set up some basic port-forwarding depending on how your

-particular home network is configured.
+- You may need to set up some basic port-forwarding depending on how your particular home network is configured.

 You will also need to modify the script with the following information, where indicated in the script:

-- your pi's password (or the path to a file containing your password).
+- Your pi's password (or the path to a file containing your password).

-- the IP address of your pi.
+- The IP address of your pi.